keithbuhler/keithbuhler.github.io/philosophy-portal/phd-how-to.md

 ### Between October 2015 and August 2016

 I wrote a lot.
-Read a lot and wrote alot and re-read and re-wrote.
+Read a lot and wrote a lot and re-read and re-wrote.
+I kept an ever-evolving checklist of relevant books and articles to read, and kept a long list of notes for each one.
+I followed the arguments, dropped some research lines, and picked up new ones.

 ### 16 May 2016 Boot Camp!

-16 May 2016.
 My university began hosting a "Boot Camp" writing retreat.
 We have a private dorm room on campus, unlimited snacks (both healthy and unhealthy snacks, woo hoo!), an endless supply of coffee and soda, and the comforting presence of a  community of 40 or so fellow writers.

 The Boot Camp is two weeks long.
 We each commit to write at least 4 hours a day, Monday through Friday, for those two weeks.
 It's a time to write, revise, struggle, get confused, commiserate, write more, take breaks, and break through.